Skeleton that spawned alien conspiracy theories is a preterm baby

 The mummified skeleton found in Chile’s Atacama desert has been the source of many an alien-conspiracy theory, despite many studies showing the poor thing was human.

 Now, genetic research shows the six-inch-long skeleton belonged to a human fetus that had multiple genetic defects.
-They may have been caused by nitrate mining, the researchers said.
+They may have been caused by the mother's exposure to chemicals from nitrate mining, the researchers said.

 And the researchers at Stanford University and the University of California, San Francisco say their analysis of the little skeleton could help living people here on Earth, because it’s pointed them to a batch of damaging genetic mutations that doctors did not know about before.